S-n-a-z/Huawei-Tech-Arena-Big-AI-s-Saviour/CONTRIBUTING.md

 5. Update the local technical report if a metric, data source, assumption or limitation changed.
 6. Do not commit raw downloads, cached API responses, trained models, credentials or the Word/PDF report.

-Use British English in documentation.
-State assumptions directly, cite source licences, and never describe a development metric as an organiser leaderboard score.
+Cite source licences, and never describe a development metric as an organiser leaderboard score.